andstepan/headsail-newlib/libgloss/riscv/README.md

 ## Reentrancy:
 For a single-threaded, bare metal application, reentrancy is not required.

 Documentation is provided in the newlib/libc/include/reent.h file.
-For our use case, we provide the _* named version of the syscalls (namespace clean versions) and set the syscall_dir=syscalls, as described in the 2nd configuration option in the reent.h file.
+For our use case, we provide the _* named version of the syscalls (namespace clean versions) and set the `syscall_dir=syscalls`, as described in the 2nd configuration option in the `reent.h` file.

-Note that reentrancy will fail if the linker script and the crt0 are not properly set, as it depends on the struct _reent, whose initial data are saved on the .data section and are copied to memory when the runtime is set up.
+Note that reentrancy will fail if the linker script and the crt0 are not properly set, as it depends on the `struct _reent`, whose initial data are saved on the .data section and are copied to memory when the runtime is set up.

 **This port is not reentrant and thus usage of threads strongly discouraged!** In order to be able to use threads, the reentrant verion of the syscalls should be implemented.

 # Syscalls:
-A minimal set of syscalls should be implemented so that the basic IO functions can operate (printf etc) The syscalls are provided by libgloss.
+A minimal set of syscalls should be implemented so that the basic IO functions can operate (printf etc).
+The syscalls are provided by libgloss.
 The newlib supplied syscalls should be disabled.

 ## _write: